grdddj/done-for-today/plan.md

 ## Deep work

-Hold to delete - troubleshooting
+Show account names for altcoins + create tests

-Translations - efficiently storing the translations data
+Troubleshoot slow marquee

-TR - deduplicate letters in recovery selection
+Hold to delete improvements and tests

 ## Other work